-Schools are not generally considered as dangerous places to work in, but they can still create risk of injury or to health.
-The hazards relevant to this school are detailed below along with the safe procedures put in place to manage the risk.
+Schools are not generally considered dangerous places to work in, but they can still present risks which could lead to injury or ill health.
+The hazards relevant to this school are detailed below along with the safe procedures put in place to manage the associated risks.

-13.1 Asbestos (see also the Policy on Asbestos Management)
+13.1 Asbestos (also see the Asbestos Management in the Workplace Policy)

-The school has had an asbestos survey completed for the premises and staff will be informed of the locality of any asbestos containing materials within the school.
+The school has had an asbestos survey completed for the premises and staff will be informed of the locality of any asbestos containing materials within the school and should record that this has been undertaken.
 Asbestos materials in good condition are safe unless asbestos fibres become airborne, which may happen when materials are damaged.
-It is essential that where asbestos has been identified that staff follow the safe working systems within the school and ensure that the fabric of the building is not disturbed and follow the escalation procedure by informing the School Business Manager when an asbestos material has been identified, she will then liaise with the appropriate registered contractors to ensure that the approved works are undertaken in school.
+It is essential that where asbestos has been identified staff follow the safe working systems within the school and ensure that the fabric of the building is not disturbed and follow the escalation procedure in the Asbestos Policy where damage to an asbestos material has been identified.
+The SCHOOL BUSINESS MANAGER has been nominated to liaise with contractors to ensure that they are provided with relevant safety information and will approve works to be undertaken in school.

-13.2 Legionella (see also Policy on Legionella Management)
+13.2 Legionella

 The risk of contracting Legionellosis from our water system is low, but a managed approach to the condition and use of water systems is vital to manage risk, raise awareness of standards and ensure compliance with specific statutory requirements.
-Therefore a process is in place to commission a risk assessment of our water systems that will be reviewed on a bi-annual basis or where there has been a physical change to the water distribution system along with the risk assessment recommended regular monitoring undertaken by the site caretaker.
+Therefore a process is in place to commission a risk assessment of our water systems that will be reviewed on a bi-annual basis or where there has been a physical change to the water distribution system along with the risk assessment recommended regular monitoring undertaken by the Caretaker.